Indian Rock Park

-Indian Rock Park is a 1.18 acre public park at 950 Indian Rock Avenue in the city of Berkeley, California, on the slope of the Berkeley Hills.
-It is located in the northeast part of the city, about two blocks north of the Arlington/Marin Circle, and straddles Indian Rock Avenue.
+Indian Rock Park is a 1.18 acre public park in the city of Berkeley, California, on the slope of the Berkeley Hills.
+Located in the city's Northbrae neighborhood, it is about two blocks north of the Arlington/Marin Circle, and straddles Indian Rock Avenue.
 The central feature of the park is a large rock outcropping on the west side of Indian Rock Ave.
 The larger portion of the park, on the opposite side of the street, has several much smaller rock outcroppings, grass fields, and a small barbecue and picnic area.
 The rock is composed of Northbrae rhyolite.